PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ### Before you begin

-In order to run the PostHog website locally, you need to install the following, via the links below:
+In order to run the PostHog website locally, you need the following installed:

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node.js](https://nodejs.org/en/download/)
 - [Yarn](https://classic.yarnpkg.com/en/docs/install)

-Optionally, if you are unfamiliar with using Git from the command line, you should also install the following:
+Optionally, if you are unfamiliar with using Git from the command line, you will need the following installed:

 - [GitHub Desktop](https://desktop.github.com/).
 - [Visual Studio Code](https://code.visualstudio.com/download)

-You may also want to familiarise yourself with these resources:
+You may also want to familiarize yourself with these resources:

 - [GitHub Desktop docs](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop)
 - [Visual Studio docs](https://code.visualstudio.com/docs)